Geoff Smith (rugby league): Background

 Geoff Smith was born in Wakefield, West Riding of Yorkshire, England.

 Playing career

 International honours

 Geoff Smith won caps for Great Britain while at York in 1963 against Australia, and in 1964 against France (2 matches).

 County honours

 Geoff Smith won cap(s) for Yorkshire while at York.

 County Cup Final appearances

-Geoff Smith played left-, i.e. number 4, in York's 8-15 defeat by Huddersfield in the 1957 Yorkshire County Cup Final during the 1957–58 season at Headingley Rugby Stadium, Leeds on Saturday 19 October 1957.
+Geoff Smith played left- in York's 8-15 defeat by Huddersfield in the 1957 Yorkshire Cup Final during the 1957–58 season at Headingley, Leeds on Saturday 19 October 1957.